php/php-langspec/spec/04-basic-concepts.md

 ###Assignment
 ####General
-This subclause and those immediately following it describe the abstract model's implementation of *value assignment* and *byRef assignment*.
+This section and those immediately following it describe the abstract model's implementation of *value assignment* and *byRef assignment*.
 Value assignment of non-array types to local variables is described first, followed by byRef assignment with local variables, followed by